youngjetduan/zotero-cool-papers-jump/README.md

-Jump to papers.cool search from Zotero 7
+### zotero-cool-papers-jump

+A zotero plugin to jump to papers.cool directly